mradionov/tleaf/README.md

 ## Custom templates

 Test files are generated from the templates, which are kinda JavaScript files, but they get processed like templates to be able to fill it with the gathered data.
-When you run the command `tleaf init [/path/to/folder]`, all default templates and a configuration file are copied to the location you've provided.
+When you run the command `tleaf clone [DIRECTORY]`, all default templates and a configuration file are copied to the location you've provided.
 Most of the templates are based on [angular-test-patterns](https://github.com/daniellmb/angular-test-patterns), a template for providers is based on [this StackOverflow Q/A](http://stackoverflow.com/questions/14771810/how-to-test-angularjs-custom-provider) and the rest of the templates are made by taking already existing ones as an example.
 You can take a look at [default templates](src/defaults/templates).
 Templates are processed by the templating engine called [Handlebars](http://handlebarsjs.com/), so you can use any of it's features.